Blendify/blender-manual/trunk/blender_docs/manual/sculpt_paint/painting/texture_paint/tools.rst

    Space Attenuation (lock icon)
       Attenuate the brush strength according to spacing.
-Pressure Sensitivity
-   The icon (hand and bulged in blue line) to the right of the following three settings will enable or disable tablet pressure sensitivity to control how strong the effect is.
+Pressure Sensitivity (hand and bulged in blue line icon) The toggle to the right of the following three settings will enable or disable tablet pressure sensitivity to control how strong the effect is.

 Blend